WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-22-deploy-dacpac-linux-azure-devops.md

 <script src="https://gist.github.com/WolfgangOfner/17a98cfbff832d96660e6c0e7e077546.js"></script>

-I also have uploaded the container to <a href="https://hub.docker.com/repository/docker/wolfgangofner/linuxsqlpackage" target="_blank" rel="noopener noreferrer">Dockerhub</a> and will use it in the CI/CD pipeline.
+I also have uploaded the container to <a href="https://hub.docker.com/repository/docker/wolfgangofner/linuxsqlpackage" target="_blank" rel="noopener noreferrer">Docker Hub</a> and will use it in the CI/CD pipeline.

 ## Deploy your Database using the Dacpac Package